 If you do an online search, you will find many suggestions and steps discussing how to build a training plan.
 Most of those articles present a good starting point.
-I’d like to take those ideas a step further and provide more detailed, actionable information.
+I want to take those ideas a step further and provide more detailed, actionable information.

 1. Get ‘R Done Plan